PhilliprBurwell/post-install-config/README.md

 </p>
 <p>
-#1 Configuring Roles, Departments and Teams Configure Roles (for grouping permissions)
-Admin Panel -> Agents -> Roles Supreme Admin Configure Departments (Ticket Visibility, Help Desk vs SysAdmins, vs Networking)Admin Panel -> Agents -> Departments SysAdmins Configure Teams Admin Panel -> Agents -> Teams (Pull Agents from different Departments)
+#1 Configuring Roles, Departments and Teams - To configure Roles for grouping permissions go to Admin Panel -> Agents -> Roles.
+Click all of the boxes to make a Supreme Admin role.
+To configure Departments go to the Admin Panel -> Agents -> Departments.
+Create new department and add SysAdmins.
+To configure go to Teams Admin Panel -> Agents -> Teams.
+Create new teams and name it online banking.
-Online Banking

 </p>
 <br />